Assured Pathway entry to Medicine and Dental Medicine for international students

 - Maths Applications or higher

-Students who plan to apply for a Direct Pathway into Medicine or Dentistry should prioritise getting the highest possible marks rather than particular subjects.
+Students who plan to apply for a Assured Pathway into Medicine or Dentistry should prioritise getting the highest possible marks rather than particular subjects.

 - Changes to citizenship or residency status

 If you have applied or are intending to apply for Australian Permanent Residency or Citizenship, be aware of the following implications for your application: